demtario/hes-gallery/README.md

 ## How to use?
 Attach scripts to page
-You can use a hosted version by hooking this script or import it locally by downloading a package of files, but remember to attach a CSS style sheet and disable the auto-hooking of styles in the options
+You can use a hosted version by hooking this script or import it locally by downloading a package of files, but remember to attach a CSS style sheet and disable the auto-hooking of styles in the options (more in *Global options* section).
+I recommend using hosted version only for test purpose, becouse I can not give a guarantee for this hosting in a longer duration of time.
 ```html
 <script src="https://api.heseya.com/hesgallery/hes-gallery.min.js"></script>
 ```

-For each container with photos that you want to use as a gallery, give the class: (Each container is a single gallery)
+For each container with photos that you want to use as a gallery, give the class: (Each container is a singe, independent gallery)
 ```css
 .hes-gallery
 ```